sarah11918/sastro-v21/src/pages/posts/contribute-open-source-docs-edit-page-on-github.md

 ![Astro Docs home page, with the edit this page link circled.](https://lh3.googleusercontent.com/pw/AM-JKLU_kl-WFfHVC6TBI-CZe7esReIiCzC_xaPd4kdjQFri7mVsOFovee04s5p76FzRKR_hKbPtVUjdYYDeFUx6lzuIsXp52p9H5KqzSvkn0uQz8JYtKKzcp50J7B0g56lxQ-itFF3mhbfsCH9zxcwM7vQiTg=w2367-h1334-no?)

 Click this link!
 Your browser will navigate to the Astro Docs source repository on GitHub, taking you directly to the file for the page you're viewing.
 To make a contribution to this file, select the pencil icon to edit.
-Notice that if you are not logged in, you will be prompted to log in.
+If you are not logged in, you will be prompted to log in.

 ![GitHub page, wit the pencil icon for editing the page highlighted, and hover text: You must be logged in to make or propose changes.](https://lh3.googleusercontent.com/pw/AM-JKLWVjV1esyJ6ytzpgiCBX204uQoDfINTRCUqX1GN936Rd5MkPr4aZrkwuWORHWF9NggpJ4YIUu1ptidj2jjak2J8kW8Mj_k0tCuN79Vo0RY8jNPjviK26fKNoRmM-HsLmfz4INflxaGbuzh9e4j7YF_M_w=w2132-h1009-no?)